rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 :::

-The value that with returns is the result of executing the lambda code.
+The value that `with` returns is the result of executing the lambda code.
 The result is the last expression in the lambda.
 But sometimes you want the call to return the receiver object, not the result of executing the lambda.
-That’s where the apply library function can be of use.
+That’s where the `apply` library function can be of use.

 ### 5.4.2 Initializing and configuring objects: "apply"

-The apply function works almost exactly the same as with ; the only difference is that apply always returns the object passed to it as an argument (in other words, the receiver object).
-Let’s refactor the alphabet function again, this time using apply.
+The `apply` function works almost exactly the same as `with` ; the only difference is that `apply` always returns the object passed to it as an argument (in other words, the receiver object).
+Let’s refactor the `alphabet` function again, this time using `apply`.

-Listing 5.20.
-Using apply to build the alphabet
+::: info Listing 5.20.
+Using `apply` to build the alphabet

 ```kotlin
 fun alphabet() = StringBuilder().apply {